Top 15 Signs of Steroid-Use (Science-Based)

-Potent AAS can cause overactive sebaceous glands, stimulating excessive levels of sebum.
+We see AAS causing overactive sebaceous glands, stimulating excessive levels of sebum.

-Sebum is a waxy matter, that in standard amounts acts as a healthy moisturizer to the hair and skin.
+Sebum is a waxy matter that, in standard amounts, acts as a healthy moisturizer for the hair and skin.

-However, over secretion can result in blocked pores.
-In extreme cases, this can lead to cystic acne, where cysts the size of golf balls may form underneath the skin.
+However, oversecretion can result in blocked pores.
+In extreme cases, we have seen this lead to cystic acne, where cysts the size of golf balls may form underneath the skin.

 This side effect is more linked to genetics; however, if someone is known to have oily skin, this is likely to worsen when taking steroids.